CassCaps™ 2.0 User Manual

 1. Close sprinkle slide if open (Fig. 1).

-2. Flip your CassCap and bottle upside down (Fig. 2)
+2. Flip your CassCaps jar & measuring cap upside down (Fig. 2)

-3. Twist the bottle clockwise and / or the CassCap counterclockwise until it reaches the built-in stop point, holding the cap with one hand and the bottle in the other (Fig. 3).
+3. Twist the bottle clockwise and / or the CassCaps cap counterclockwise until it reaches the built-in stop point, holding the cap with one hand and the bottle in the other (Fig. 3).

 4. Release.
-The bottle (or cap) should return to home of its own volition.
+The bottle (or cap) should spring back to the home position on its own.

 MEASURING CONVERSIONS*: